|

 Netherlands’ Golden Century to Rome in an exhibition at

+the Museo del Corso.
 From November 11, 2008 to February 15, 2009, the

 Fondazione Roma, headed by Prof. Emmanuele Francesco